4/28/2020

 Bill Wheat

-Sure Michael, this is Bill.
+Sure, Michael.
+This is Bill.
 It's really a matter of timing.
-And as 4-star pointed out on their call, they're working with each of their builder customers, obviously we are the majority of their deliveries right now.
-And it's a matter of sitting down community by community, looking at the inventory levels of lots that the builder currently has, looking at the revised expectations of pace, and then determining the timing of what take downs need to be adjusted to.
-And so for the first few weeks post the change in the market conditions, it's really a matter of, I think everyone hits the pause button for just a short period of time to reassess.
-And so pushing out take downs will most affect the first month.
-And I think that's where 4-star is, but as we work through our adjustments, we would expect that their take downs would become more steady going forward.
-And it's going to be community by community really as we work our way through this.
-So there is a timing difference on lot purchases relative to sales, but ultimately to the extent that we're delivering, we're purchasing most of their lots, ultimately 4-star's pace will ultimately match or start to approximate Horton's after a period of time.
+And as Four Star pointed out on their call, they're working with each of their builder customers.
+Obviously, we are the majority of their deliveries right now.
+And it's a matter of sitting down community by community, looking at the inventory levels of lots that the builder currently has, looking at the revised expectations of pace, and then determining the timing of what takedowns need to be adjusted to.
+And so for the first few weeks post the change of the market conditions, It's really a matter of I think everyone hits the pause button for just a short period of time to reassess.
+And so pushing out takedowns will most affect the first month.
+And I think that's where Four Star is.
+But as we've worked through our adjustments, we would expect that their takedowns would become more steady going forward.
+And it's going to be community by community, really, as we work our way through this.
+So there is a timing difference on that. on lot purchases relative to home sales, but ultimately to the extent that we're delivering, we're purchasing most of their lots.
+So ultimately four stars pace will ultimately, you know, match or start to approximate Horton's after a period of time.

 speaker

-Any of those adjustments and delays related to a change in strike price for those lots, or is it more primarily driven within a degree around timing of the take downs?
-It's
+Any of those adjustments and delays related to a change in strike price for those lots, or is it more primarily driven with a degree around, you know, timing of the takedowns?

 speaker